Shivansh1498/e-commerce/README.md

 Run this command in another terminal and make sure you are running project in localhost at http://localhost:5173/ before running tests

+- After cypress window opens select E2E testing
+- Select your prefered browser and click on Start E2E testing button
+- Click on the file `appFlow.cy.js` in E2E specs section on Specs page.
+- A basic test will be performed after the click

 ### Build for Production

 ```bash